 Experts like to use, ‘garbage in, garbage out,’ to define the problem with data quality – however, there’s more to this.

-For starters, it’s imperative to mention a finding from OReilly’s State of Data Quality report:
+A finding from OReilly’s State of Data Quality report states:

 “Organizations are dealing with multiple, simultaneous data quality issues.
 They have too many different data sources and too much inconsistent data.
 They don’t have the resources they need to clean up data quality problems.
 And that’s just the beginning.”